karnpapon/lexxon/README.md

 # `Lexxon`

-lexxon (เล็ก-สั้น) an tiny bytebeat interpreter, basically it's a cyclical stack machine (ring buffer) used at an output. implemented in Rust and inspired by [libglitch](https://github.com/erlehmann/libglitch).
+lexxon (เล็ก-สั้น) a tiny bytebeat interpreter, basically it's a cyclical stack machine (ring buffer) used at an output. implemented in Rust and inspired by [libglitch](https://github.com/erlehmann/libglitch).

 # Usage